Healthdirect Free Australian health advice you can count on.

 Are there other medical and non-emergency transport schemes?

 Non-emergency patient transport schemes also vary between states.
-Transport to or between hospitals under these schemes may need to be authorised by a doctor, registered nurse or a hospital official.
+Transport to or between hospitals under these schemes may need to be authorised by a doctor, registered nurse or a hospital staff member.

 Find out more here about other transport services and patient travel subsidy schemes, and check with your local health department.